derekwan1/sudokuReadme/README.md

 -----------------------
 ```

-Classes should be completed in the order they are listed below.
+# **CLASSES SHOULD BE COMPLETED IN THE ORDER THEY ARE LISTED BELOW**
 Here is a brief overview of each

 ## Cell
 A sudoku grid is a 9x9 grid; we're calling each of the individual 81 squares a `Cell`.